descholar-ceo/go-learn/README.md

         fmt.Println("Hello descholar!
 Welcome back to the GoLand") }
 ```
-Course 2, named `2-web-dev` is found on udemy
+Course 2, named `2-web-dev` is found on Udemy